 Lou also served as the department's grant writer and successfully wrote a $200,000 Department of Justice grant which was used to update the agency's CAD / RMS system.
 In addition, he has written grants that have funded an Automated Fingerprinting Identification System, Preliminary Breath Test Devices, Intoxilyzers, Patrol Bicycles, and DUI, Youth Alcohol, and Traffic enforcement details.
-In total, his grants have awarded the department with over $400,000 in funding.
+In total, his grants have awarded the department with over half a million dollars in funding.

 Lou was selected as the interim Commander at the Polytechnic campus from December 2010 to April 2011 and again at the Tempe campus from April 2012 to July 2012.
-He was promoted to Commander in July of 2012 and was assigned to oversee police operations at the Polytechnic campus in Mesa.
+He was promoted to Commander in July of 2012 and was assigned to oversee patrol operations at the Polytechnic campus in Mesa.
+After serving as the Commander over the Polytechnic campus, Lou assumed the role of Support Services Commander in March of 2014 where he oversaw Investigations, Communications, Special Events, Evidence, Training, Records, Crime Prevention, and Fleet & Supply.
+While serving as the Support Services Commander Lou oversaw the creation and implementation of the department's Body Worn Camera Program as well as the department's first ever dual purpose Patrol / EOD K9.
+Lou returned to Operations in June of 2017 and currently serves as the Commander over the Polytechnic campus.

-Lou was recognized as Supervisor of the first, third and fourth quarters of 2011 as well as Supervisor of the Year for 2011.
-He has also been recognized for his participation and charitable contributions to the ASU Police Holiday Toy and Food Drive and the W. Steven Martin Toy Drive.
+Lou was recognized as Supervisor of the first, third and fourth quarters of 2011 as well as Supervisor of the Year.
+He has also been recognized for his participation and charitable contributions to the ASU Police Holiday Toy and Food Drive, the United Way Campaign, and the W. Steven Martin Toy Drive.
 He is an active member of the Student Assistance Coordination Committee and the Public Safety Advisory Counsel.

 August 7th, 2012 – AZ Governor’s Office of Highway Safety, Holiday DUI and Youth Alcohol Enforcement